 A 7% Goods and Services Tax (GST) is levied on most goods and services.

+You must spend a minimum of $100 at a participating retail shop on a single day.
 You may accumulate up to 3 receipts on same day purchases from the same retailer to meet this $100 threshold.

 The goods must be brought out of Singapore via Changi International Airport or Seletar Airport within 2 months from the date of purchase.